kcbabo/gloo-mesh/docs/content/setup/production/istio.md

 ## Adding Istio to an Existing Production Cluster

 Avoid

 * STRICT PeerAuthentication
 * outbound REGISTRY_ONLY mode
 * GLobal Authorization Policy

 EnvoyFilter Naming

-## Bad Habbits
- * If a company opts for using a single namespace for all istio confiuguration how does that work with a root namespace?
-For example if they want specific PeerAuthentication Policies in a namespace does it have to exist there?

-# Unknowns
-* Labelling pods to get envoy filters is recommended by label selector
-* Ops people manage envoy filters, service owner chooses them

-* Label based configurations recommendation
-  *  Examples for global resources that could be selected by service owners
-  * I have a Access log EnvoyFilter and devs can label istio-logs: "enabled" and gets logs